Are You Farming Your Portfolio Correctly?

-What got me thinking about this was an article Vanguard recently posted touting the benefits of automated tax-loss harvesting.
+Vanguard's recent article posted touting the benefits of automated tax-loss harvesting got me thinking.
 I applaud Vanguard for turning to a foundational component of investment management (using losses to offset gains) during a period of volatility.

 But tax-loss harvesting isn’t the slam dunk it is often held out be.